-Budgeted cost: £ 96,000
+Budgeted cost: £ 116,000

-Activity Evidence that supports this approach Challenge number(s) addressed Release staff to develop a cross phase approach with KS1 to KS3 within the Trust EEF T&L Toolkit - Collaborative learning approaches: high impact low cost based on extensive evidence 5+ months 6 and 7 Allocation of an additional English and Maths teachers to reduce the number of students in class and release experience staff for withdrawal.
-Research with other successful schools and school experience of the merit of quality first teaching in the use of marking, feedback and homework.
-EEF T&L Toolkit - Small group tuition - rating: moderate impact low cost based on moderate evidence 4+ months 1, 2, 6 and 7
+Activity Evidence that supports this approach Challenge number(s) addressed Release staff to develop a cross phase approach with KS1 to KS3 within the Trust EEF T&L Toolkit - Collaborative learning approaches: high impact low cost based on extensive evidence 5+ months 6 and 7 Allocation of an additional English and Maths teachers to reduce the number of students in class Research with other successful schools and school experience of the merit of quality first teaching in the use of marking, feedback and homework.
+EEF T&L 1, 2, 5, 6 and 7

-Reducing the number of pupils in a class to 20 or below suggests the range of approaches a teacher can employ and the amount of attention each pupil will receive will increase.
-EEF T&L Toolkit - small group tuition - rating: Moderate impact +2 months Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF EEF T&L Toolkit rating: One to One tuition: high impact for moderate cost based on moderate evidence +5 months 6 and 7 EEF T&L Toolkit rating: Mentoring 2+ months 8 1 and 2 below suggests the range of approaches a teacher can employ and the amount of attention each pupil will receive will increase.
-EEF T&L Toolkit - small group tuition - rating: Moderate impact +2 months Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF EEF T&L Toolkit rating: One to One tuition: high impact for moderate cost based on moderate evidence +5 months
+Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
+Between Sept and Nov 2022: 66 students were targeted for 10 hours of English tuition of which 56% were PP 66 students were targeted for 15 hours of Maths tuition of which 60 % were PP The target is to maintain >60% of tuition to be PP Toolkit - Small group tuition - rating: moderate impact low cost based on moderate evidence 4+ months Reducing the number of pupils in a class to 20 or below suggests the range of approaches a teacher can employ and the amount of attention each pupil will receive will increase.
+EEF T&L Toolkit - small group tuition - rating: Moderate impact +2 months Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF EEF T&L Toolkit rating: One to One tuition: high impact for moderate cost based on moderate evidence +5 months 5, 6 and 7 Mentoring programme for students in KS3 with the allocation of two tutors per from group to release staff.
+Year focus lead (Year 7&8 LORIC, Year 9 DofE and Year 10 Employability) EEF T&L Toolkit rating: Mentoring 2+ months 5 and 8 Academic mentoring of targeted students in identified in Year 10 progressing into Year 11 2022-23 58 students 1 and 2